Everyone seems to be surprised that we left New York City.

 To House Sit or Not to House Sit

 Before we left for our first house sit in Salt Lake City, Sam had mentioned a teaching assistant program in Spain that she had done a few years earlier.
 Despite not enjoying teaching, she loved Spain.
 However, she thought the position would be a better fit for me, as I had been teaching for years and (mostly) enjoyed it.
 It was free to apply and just a tiny bit of hassle to get the paperwork in.
 What was there to lose?
-Either we continued house sitting or go to Spain (I applied early and with my experience – Sam said I was a shoe in).
+Either we continued house sitting or go to Spain (I applied early and with my teaching experience, Sam said I was a shoe-in).

 When I received my job offer for Spain, we were already in our second house sit in Salt Lake City with the sweetest dog ever.
 We had done a two-week road trip between the house sits, visited lots of friends, and saw how they lived.
 Now that gears were turning and we had some options, it was time to sit and reflect.